Explore Science-first Philosophy

 By Michael Alan Prestwood.

 Philosophy should help.
-It should focus one’s life.
+It should focus your life and help everyone get along better.
 At its core, it asks a very simple question:

 How should you live?

 A focused answer to that question can guide your whole life—whether that focus is enjoyment, pleasure, happiness, virtue, or something else.
-That’s traditionally the beginning of philosophy, and it’s no different for TST Philosophy.
+That idea of a goal is the traditional beginning of philosophy, and it’s no different for science-first philosophy.

 If you open the teachings of Buddhism, the starting point is suffering.
-Life includes suffering: aging, illness, loss, unmet desire, impermanence.
+Life includes suffering: aging, loss, and unmet desire.
 Buddhism does not sugarcoat this.
 It begins by naming reality as it is experienced—unstable, fragile, often painful.
-From there, it asks how we can reduce unnecessary suffering: by loosening attachment, disciplining the mind, and seeing clearly.
+From there, it asks how we can reduce unnecessary suffering.
+The answer in Buddhism, and for many, is by loosening attachment, disciplining the mind, and seeing clearly.

 It’s a sober beginning.

-In TST, the answer is simple.
-The goal of life is:
+For TST, the goal of life is focused to.

 Not merely reducing suffering.